-All children and adults should be immunised against tetanus.
+All children and adults should have the tetanus vaccine.
 See your practice nurse if you think that you are not fully immunised.

 What is tetanus?

 Tetanus is an infection caused by a germ (bacterium) called Clostridium tetani which can attack the muscles and nervous system.
-Tetanus is a serious infection which can even be fatal.
-Tetanus germs (bacteria) live in the soil and dirt.
-The bacteria may get into your body through a cut or a wound in the skin.
-The bacteria make a poison (toxin) which causes the illness.
+It is a serious infection which can even be fatal.
+Tetanus germs (bacteria) are commonly found in soil, house dust, and animal and human faeces.
+The tetanus bacteria may get into your body through a cut or a wound in the skin.
+The bacteria release a poison (toxin) which causes the illness.

 Even small wounds such as a prick from a thorn can allow enough bacteria to get into the body to cause tetanus.
-The illness usually takes 7-8 days to develop but can vary from one day to two months.
+The illness usually takes around 10 days to develop but can vary from four days to three weeks.
 Therefore, you may have forgotten about a small cut before the illness starts.

 Tetanus in the UK is extremely uncommon.
 Most cases occur in people over the age of 65 years who have not been immunised against tetanus, as the immunisation was only routinely introduced in 1961.
-In 2013 there were only seven cases of tetanus in the UK.
-Tetanus is largely a disease of the developing world and the poor, where there is inadequate vaccination.
+In 2021 there were eleven cases of tetanus in the UK.
+Tetanus continues to be a problem in poorer countries, where there is inadequate vaccination and where newborns get tetanus due to unsafe birth practices.

 Book a pharmacy appointment today